Finite Semisimple Module 2-Categories: Introduction

 \subsection{Outline}

 In section \ref{sec:prelim}, we begin by explaining our various conventions and notations for (monoidal) 2-categories, and (monoidal) 2-functors.
-We also explain the graphical language of string diagrams, which will used throughout the paper.
+We also explain the graphical language of string diagrams, which will be used throughout this article.

 Then, in section \ref{sec:module2cat}, we give two equivalent definitions of a left module 2-category over a monoidal 2-category $\mathfrak{C}$.
 We go on to define the relevant notions of left $\mathfrak{C}$-module 2-functor, left $\mathfrak{C}$-module 2-natural transformation, and left $\mathfrak{C}$-module modification.
 We end by describing the basic properties satisfied by these objects.
 In particular, we derive a coherence result for left module 2-categories.